 In shared tenancies, the RTA cannot release bond money until the end of the tenancy, unless everyone agrees.
 However special provisions apply if someone ends their part of a shared tenancy due to domestic violence and wants to claim their share of the bond.

-See further information below under "If you are leaving because of domestic violence".
+For more information see Section - If you are leaving because of domestic violence.